tuliomagalhaes/Ethernetip4j/README.md

-This project was created by: daniel.biloglav, sewalliniusm and maja.arvehammar Google Code Repository: https://code.google.com/p/ethernetip4j/
+This project was created by: daniel.biloglav, sewalliniusm and maja.arvehammar <br />
+Google Code Repository: https://code.google.com/p/ethernetip4j/

 <h2>Introduction</h2>
-EthernetIp4j is a communication protocol for Rockwell's Allen-Bradley PLC systems, written entirely in Java.

 This page will show you how to use EthernetIP4J library.

 <h2>Details</h2>